↑

 FAQ’s

-• Can you use frozen shrimp to make shrimp cakes?
-Yes, but defrost them first.
+Yes, but you will want to thaw them first.
 You can use either raw or cooked shrimp for this recipe.

-• Can you freeze shrimp cakes?
 Yes, you can freeze cooked shrimp cakes.
-Allow them to cool, then freeze on a baking sheet and transfer to an air-tight container or freezer bag.
-Use within 6 months for best results.
+Allow them to cool, then freeze on a baking sheet and transfer to an airtight container or freezer bag.
+Consume within 6 months for best results.

 Love this Lemon Garlic Shrimp Cakes recipe?
 Follow me on Pinterest, Instagram, and Facebook for more!